Volhynia: Late modern period

+Volhynia Governorate - Pâdyšev, Vasilij Pietrovič (1829) with the capital Zhytomir and including district cities Kovel, Lutsk, Kremenets, Dubno, Volodymyr, Zaslav, Rivne, Starokostiantyniv, Ostroh and Ovruch.

-A small south-western part of Volhynia was annexed by Austria in the First Partition of Poland in 1772.
+A small south-western part of the historical Volhynia (with the city of Belz) was annexed by Austria in the First Partition of Poland in 1772, and included into the newly created Kingdom of Galicia and Lodomeria (with Lodomera representing Volhynia), while the rest of Volhynia reamined within the Polish kingdom.
 In 1783, a porcelain factory was founded in Korzec by Józef Klemens Czartoryski.

-Volhynia Governorate - Pâdyšev, Vasilij Pietrovič (1829) with the capital Zhytomir and including district cities Kovel, Lutsk, Kremenets, Dubno, Volodymyr, Zaslav, Rivne, Starokostiantyniv, Ostroh and Ovruch.
+After the Third Partition of Poland in 1795, eastern and central parts Volhynia were annexed as the Volhynian Governorate of the Russian Empire, while the most western parts of the historical Volhynia were incorporated into the newly formed Habsburg province of West Galicia.
+It was planned to make Zviahel the new capital of the region, but eventually its centre was transferred to Zhytomyr.

-After the Third Partition of Poland in 1795, the remainder of Volhynia was annexed as the Volhynian Governorate of the Russian Empire.
-It covered an area of 71,852.7 square kilometres.
-Following this annexation, the Russian government greatly changed the religious make-up of the area: it forcibly liquidated the Ukrainian Greek Catholic Church, transferring all of its buildings to the ownership and control of the Russian Orthodox Church.
+The Volhynian Governorate covered an area of 71,852.7 square kilometres.
+Following its annexation, the Russian government greatly changed the religious make-up of the area: it forcibly liquidated the Ukrainian Greek Catholic Church, transferring all of its buildings to the ownership and control of the Russian Orthodox Church.
 Many Roman Catholic church buildings were also given to the Russian Church.
 The Roman Catholic Diocese of Lutsk was suppressed by order of Empress Catherine II.

-Several battles of the Polish 1863 January Uprising against Russia were fought in the region, including the Battle of Salicha.
+As part of the schooling reform of the early 19th century, an educational district was established in Volhynia under the supervision of Adam Jerzy Czartoryski, headed by Tadeusz Czacki.
+As a result, Kremenets Lyceum and a network of Polish schools were created in the region, constributing to the increased prestige of Polish language and culture among local inhabitants.
+Several battles of the Polish Uprising of 1863 against Russia were fought in the region, including the Battle of Salicha.

+Percentage of Ukrainian-speakers in the uezds of the Volhynia Governorate according to the 1897 census.

 In 1897, the population amounted to 2,989,482 people (41.7 per square kilometre).
-It consisted of 73.7 percent East Slavs (predominantly Ukrainians), 13.2 percent--400,000 Jews, 6.2 percent Poles, and 5.7 percent Germans.
+It consisted of 73.7 percent East Slavs (predominantly Ukrainians), 13.2 percent—400,000 Jews, 6.2 percent Poles, and 5.7 percent Germans.
 Most of the German settlers had immigrated from Congress Poland.
 A small number of Czech settlers also had migrated here.
-Their main regional center was Kwasiłów.
+Their main regional center was Kvasyliv.
 Although economically the area was developing rather quickly, upon the eve of the First World War it was still the most rural province in Western Russian Empire.